dynoinc/skyvault-rs/smoke-tests/README.md

-# SkyVault Smoke Tests
+# Skyvault Smoke Tests

-This directory contains smoke tests for the SkyVault service using pytest.
+This directory contains smoke tests for the Skyvault service using pytest.

 ## Running Tests